gorillalabs/neo4j-clj/articles/intro/neo4j-clj.md

 ### Tested all the way

 Being big fans of testing, we wanted the tests for our driver to be as easy and as fast as possible.
 You should be able to combine that with a REPL-first approach, where you can experiment on the REPL.
 Luckily, you can run Neo4j in embedded mode, so we did not need to rely on an existing Neo4j installation or a running docker image of Neo4j.
 Instead, all our tests run isolated in embedded Neo4j instances.
 We just needed to make sure not to use the Neo4j embedded API, but the bolt protocol.
-Easy, my collegue [Max Lorenz](https://github.com/maxlorenz) just bound the embedded Neo4j instance to an open port and connected the driver to that, just as you would do in production.
+Easy, my colleague [Max Lorenz](https://github.com/maxlorenz) just bound the embedded Neo4j instance to an open port and connected the driver to that, just as you would do in production.

 Using a `with-temp-db`-fixture, we just create a new session against that embedded database and test the neo4j-clj functions in a round-trip without external requirements.
 Voilá.